stratacommons/stratacommons.github.io/docs/organizer_admin_faq/updatinginfo.md

 ---
-title: Locking the Directory
+title: Locking directory edits.
 nav_order:
 parent: Organizer Admin FAQ
 ---
-# Locking Directory Edits
+# Locking directory edits.

 *Can we lock certain information in the directory so owners can't change it?*